hannutt/FlaskApi/README.md

 All local mysql databases are fetched with the "show databases" command when the user clicks the "access mysql databases" dialog. the results (i.e. database names) are looped in a for loop and displayed in the html dropdown menu.

-ACCESS TO LOCAL SQLITE3 DATABASE USING HTML-UI (EXPERIMENTAL)
+ACCESS TO LOCAL SQLITE3 DATABASE USING HTML-UI

 Accessing sqlite databases required a different approach. for now, it's done using the Python OS library's os.walk method.
 With this method, the Python OS library uses a for loop to search for all files on the C drive that end with the .db identifier.
 Finally, all found .db files will be displayed on the HTML page.